-What in fact happens when you report an abuse on Twitter?
-How to deal with abuse on a network that is first and foremost, free, and secondly, not very policy-protective?
+What in fact happens when you report abuse on Twitter?
+How to deal with Twitter abusers on a network that is first and foremost, free, and secondly, not very policy-protective?

-A report from 2013 revealed that 72.5% of people who are abused online are female.
-Female or not, that is a big number.
+Female or not, the situation is disturbing.
 Is talking about abuse on Twitter becoming mainstream communication?
 What about the huge number of people who suffer the same abuse as public figures, the abuse we know nothing about?

 What’s Twitter’s solution for that?

-Twitter’s policy is somewhat unclear and undetermined on the very definition of an abusive behaviour online.
-Considering it is a free network, let’s not hold against them the overly usage of may not in their policy, however, although we do know that physical threats or posting from multiply accounts is considered abusive, they do not specify any behaviour at all.
+Twitter’s policy is somewhat unclear and undetermined on the very definition of abusive behaviour online.
+Considering it is a free network, let’s not hold against them the overly usage of may not in their policy.
+However, although we do know that physical threats or posting from multiply accounts are considered abusive, they do not specify any behaviour at all.

-Twitter however, has an in-depth explanation on when to report the abuse, or it would be better to say, to recognize the abusive behaviour.
+Twitter, however, has an in-depth explanation of when to report the abuse.
+Or it would be better to say, to recognize the abusive behaviour.
 But, you must admit there is something wrong with these explanations.

 „Abusive users often lose interest once they realize that you will not respond.”